nickolu/cunningjams.com/ADMIN_FEATURES.md

 ### 4. Drag-and-Drop Reordering (Admin Only)
 - **Visual Feedback**: Drag handles appear on hover for admin users
-- **Custom Order Persistence**: Order is saved to Cloudinary using context metadata
+- **Context Metadata Storage**: Order is persisted using Cloudinary's context metadata
 - **Real-time Updates**: Changes are immediately saved and synchronized
 - **Disabled for Non-Admins**: Regular users cannot reorder photos
+- **Only in Custom Order Sort**: Drag-and-drop only works when this sort option is selected

-### 5. Custom Order Storage
+### 5. Context-Based Order Storage
-- **Cloudinary Context Metadata**: Uses Cloudinary's built-in context feature to store custom ordering
+- **Sort Order Context**: Uses context metadata with padded numbers (001, 002, 003)
 - **No External Database Required**: Perfect for Vercel deployment
 - **Persistent**: Order survives app restarts and deployments
-- **Efficient**: Minimal API calls for updates
+- **Reliable**: Built into Cloudinary's metadata system

 ## Environment Variables